Local BusinessMARKETING

 📈

-In one account I restructured, cutting 100+ overlapping keywords down to 15 raised ROAS by 20%.
+In one account we restructured, cutting 100+ overlapping keywords down to 15 raised ROAS by 20%.
 Read the full case study →

 The common thread